Kofie17/Kofie17/README.md

 - 👋 Hi, I’m @Kofie17
 - 👀 I’m interested in ...
 Wathes and Traveling.
 - 🌱 I’m currently learning ... how to code and be the  best programmer there is.
-- 💞️ I’m looking to collaborate on ...company brands as an ambassador forn their produtcs.
+- 💞️ I’m looking to collaborate on ...company brands as an ambassador for their produtcs.
 - 📫 How to reach me ... +233556597881/+233279486370 or ernestnoi20@gmail.com

 <!---